 Private prison companies are raking in the cash.
 And they’re dishing it out, too.
 They paid 10 lobbyists $480,000 dollars to lobby Texas state lawmakers in 2017.
 The GEO Group alone spent $320,000 on lobbying there.
 Private prison lobbyists also gave more than $225,000 to Texas lawmakers via political action committees between 2013 and 2016.
 And that’s just one state.

-Finally, we should make note of the fact that the news media industry absolutely loves sex offenders, but not in a good way.
+Finally, we should make note of the fact that the news media industry absolutely loves people on the sexual offense registry, but not in a good way.
 Consider this recent Newsweek story: “Sex Offender with no nose jailed for child pornography,” where the writer goes out of her way to outrageously depict the accused man as a real-life boogeyman.
 Just when you think the media can’t sink any lower, they prove us wrong, and in a big way.

 Network television news revenues have been stagnant for years and newspapers and magazines seem to be leading a charge into bankruptcy.
 This leaves the media increasingly desperate to generate as much hysteria and fear as possible to increase ad revenues.
-Sex offenders, like it or not, are their new cash cow.
+People on the registry, like it or not, are their new cash cow.

 Is it any wonder that, every year, companies that specialize in “sex offender management” solutions for the courts and law enforcement send their lobbyists to each of the state capitals and to Washington D.C. to influence public policy and legislation with huge wads of cash to spread around?
 At the same time, many sex offender registrants are deprived of their right to vote, kept off the internet, and saddled with unemployment and homelessness.